 In Nairobi, confrontations between police and criminal suspects occur regularly.
 Bystanders have been wounded or killed as result of indiscriminate gunfire in crowded areas.
 We advise you to remain vigilant at all times.

-*Nairobi suburbs of Eastleigh, Kasirani, Kibera and Mathare *: We advise you to reconsider your need to travel to the Nairobi suburbs of Kibera, Mathare, Kasirani and Eastleigh due to violent incidents and high crime levels.
+Nairobi suburbs of Eastleigh, Kasarani, Kibera and Mathare: We advise you to reconsider your need to travel to the Nairobi suburbs of Kibera, Mathare, Kasarani and Eastleigh due to violent incidents and high crime levels.

 National parks and game reserves: There have been several attacks on Australian and other Western tourists on safaris in national parks and game reserves, including the Masai Mara.
 Police and the Kenya Wildlife Service (KWS) have increased security in the affected areas.
 You should take care with personal security when visiting parks and game reserves.